nguyenvukhang/kitty2/docs/kittens/diff.rst

 .. container:: major-features

-    * Displays diffs side-by-side in the kitty terminal
+    * Displays diffs side-by-side in the alatty terminal

     * Does syntax highlighting of the displayed diffs, asynchronously, for maximum speed